Anti social behaviour policy

 6.1 We categorise ASB based on the severity and the harm caused.
 This is to ensure we prioritise the most serious behaviours and can act quickly to protect those in most need.
 Below we give details of the types of behaviour that fall under these categories and our response times.

-Case Severity Examples Response
+Case Severity

-(likely to be defined as personal ASB)
+High Risk (likely to be that defined as Personal ASB)

-(likely to be defined as Community ASB)
+General ASB (likely to be that defined as Community ASB)